sonata-project/SonataBlockBundle/Resources/doc/cookbooks/rapid_prototyping.rst

 The Symfony Template Controller
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The TemplateController_ is a native Symfony controller that can be used to render a template from a route definition, this is a pretty nice feature when you start a project from templates.
-You can then generates all routes for your application without having the need to generates all the required controllers.
+You can then generate all routes for your application without having the need to generate all the required controllers.

 .. code-block:: yaml